-Incredibly hydrating yet not heavy and readily absorbed
+Incredibly hydrating yet not heavy and is readily absorbed

 I LOVE that this product does not contain caffeine, which I react poorly to in eye creams.
 It has a fascinating ingredient (like all the other actives - ha!): Persian silk tree extract, which has been proven in independent clinical studies to brighten the eye area, fade dark circles, diminish puffiness, and reduce the appearance of crow’s feet.

-To use, apply a tiny dab to your ring finger and rub both ring fingers together.
+How to use it: dab to your ring finger in the jar to grab a tiny amount and rub both ring fingers together.
 Gently pat the eye cream on your orbital bone underneath the eye and on the outsides of your eye.
 It is not meant for your eyelids, only the undereye area/crow’s feet area.

 Brightens eye area